Saaifbanday/Docs-Test-Amplify/Writerside/topics/Regression.md

 To analyse it in BioStat Prime user must follow the steps as given.

+Steps
-__Load the dataset -> Click on the Model Fitting tab in main menu -> Select Linear regression or Non-linear regression based on the requirement -> This leads to analysis techniques in the dialog -> The various options in the dialog can be selected to opt for plot etc -> Finally execute the plot and visualise the output in output window.__
+: __Load the dataset -> Click on the Model Fitting tab in main menu -> Select Linear regression -> This leads to analysis techniques dropdown -> The various options in the dialog can be selected to opt for plot etc -> Finally execute the plot and visualise the output in output window.__

 ![alt text](screenshots/image193.png){ width="700" }{ border-effect="rounded" }